Read about some Homeschooling Myths HERE.

 If you decide to no longer home educate under 1002.41, move out of the county, put your child in a public or private school, or your child graduates or completes your home-education program, you must file a notice of termination with the superintendent’s office within 30 days of the time you terminate.

 A notice of termination should include the same student information as the notice of intent.
-Again, send your notice certified mail, return receipt requested to prove it reached its destination.
+Again, send your notice certified mail, return receipt requested or delivered in person to prove it reached its destination.